 What does a medical esthetician do?

-Medical esthetician’s responsibilities primarily include treating client’s skin concerns, like unwanted hair, pigment problems, acne, and wrinkles, using the most advanced, state-of-the-art laser technology as well as cosmetic injectables.
-Many medical estheticians also get certified in chemical peels and other facials in order to add to their expertise.
+Medical estheticians’ responsibilities primarily include treating clients’ skin concerns, like unwanted hair, pigment problems, acne, and wrinkles, using the most advanced, state-of-the-art laser technology as well as cosmetic injectables.
+Many medical estheticians also get trained in chemical peels and other facials in order to add to their expertise.

 Do I need any prerequisites to attend a medical esthetician school?

 Yes, you must have your high school diploma or GED.
-Depending on what state you’re in, you may have to be a medical professional in order to perform cosmetic laser and injectable treatments on clients.
-To learn more about your state’s regulations, you can call 800.982.6817.
+Depending on what state you’re in, you may have to be a physician, nurse, or medical professional in order to perform cosmetic laser and injectable treatments on clients.
+To learn more about your state’s regulations, you can give us a call at 800-982-6817.